supande/Taxi_project_626/README.md

 Q7.
 What are the distinct values for each field?
 (If applicable)

 Ans.
 I calculated distinct values for fields- 'medallion',' hack_license',' vendor_id',' rate_code',' store_and_fwd_flag','passenger_count',      ' trip_time_in_secs' and ' trip_distance'.
 For varchar and char value fields like 'medallion',' hack_license',' vendor_id' and              'store_and_fwd_flag',I removed the null values.
-For int and float value columns like ' rate_code','passenger_count',                        'trip_time_in_secs' and ' trip_distance', I checked if they can be converted to int or float depending on the column, using try and           except.
+For int and float value columns like ' rate_code','passenger_count',                        'trip_time_in_secs' and ' trip_distance', I checked if they can be converted to int or float depending on the column, using try and           except, to filter out the invalid values.
 Then I used dictionary to calculate the distinct values.

 <br>
     this is the code that I used to remove null values: